 Race History

 1989 was the first year of the Portland Rose Festival Dragon Boat Race.
 In that year, there were 31 teams registered.
 In 1991, the event had grown to 60 teams competing.
-In years
+Currently

 The Portland Rose Festival Dragon Boat Race is unique in that local teams have a 10-week practice season in preparation for the June race weekend.
 This 10-week practice season has